-A piece of jewelry can be a very sentimental gift.
+A piece of antique jewelry can be a very sentimental gift.
 A locket, however, can emphasize this sentimental aspect ten fold.
 A reminder of your loved one close to your heart has been one of the most cherished accessory choices for centuries.
 By definition, a locket is a pendant that opens up to reveal a portrait, a lock of hair, or even a minuscule love letter from someone close to you.
 Lockets can tell stories, and can be admired as a beautiful piece of jewelry at the same time.
 But, have you ever wondered about the history of these nostalgic trinkets?
 Read on to discover the history of these specific pieces of jewelry.

 Ruby and 14K Gold Locket, 7.00 Carats